stanete/stanete.github.io/_posts/2020-04-30-improve-code-reviews.md

 Whether or not you should be even doing pull requests is a topic for another post.

 Huge thanks to [undraw.co](https://undraw.co) for the illustrations.
-You can subscribe to my newsletter **Take it with a grain of salt** and get notified every time I post something new.
+You can subscribe to my newsletter **With a grain of salt** and get notified every time I post something new.